aws-amplify/docs/docs/lib/auth/fragments/native_common/signin_with_custom_flow/common.md

-The Auth category can be configured to perform custom authentication flow setup by developer.
-The following guide shows how to setup a passwordless authentication flow.
+The Auth category can be configured to perform a custom authentication flow defined by you.
+The following guide shows how to setup a simple passwordless authentication flow.

 ## Prerequisites